The Parish Council is pleased to be able to link up with Neighbourhood Watch, such a valuable help in the community.

 - FOAS Volunteer working parties in the church and its grounds.

-We meet every Thursday and the meeting starts at 7.00 pm at Parley Country Club.
+We meet every Thursday and the meeting starts at 7.00 pm at Dudsbury Golf Club, except for the second Thursday in the month.
 We are a young club that believes in having fun whilst raising money and supporting charities,schools and the community in the Parley area and also other Bournemouth & Poole charities.

 So If you want to come along to make new friends and find out how you can help provide support to you local community please give us a call 07581 894120